As parents, we all expect that we’ll need to comfort our little angels after an upsetting nightmare from time to time.

 - Ensure you have a secure stair gate

 After the fright has passed, you may choose to comfort your child or to leave them tucked up and undisturbed.

 Don’t forget; most likely they won’t remember it the next day, so you are not being mean by leaving them to snooze afterwards!

 However, if you notice a pattern of repeated terrors in one night, it may be worth waking your child once the first has passed.
-Try chatting to them whilst changing their diaper to rouse them.
+Try chatting to them while changing their diaper to rouse them.

-This may prevent them going straight back in to deep sleep and the night terror repeating itself.
+This may prevent them going straight back into deep sleep and the night terror repeating itself.

 Can I prevent my child’s night terrors?